scottyplunkett/scottyplunkett.github.io/_posts/2017-09-22-erlang-guards-vs-ruby-ternary-operator.markdown

 end
 ```

 Pretty succinct, right?
-That's because we used a shorthand bitwise operator called the the ternary operator.
+That's because we used the ternary operator.

-Now if you're wondering what a 'Mozambique Drill,' is:
+Now if you're wondering what a '[Mozambique Drill](https://en.wikipedia.org/wiki/Mozambique_Drill),' is:
 It's a drill that Marines use to convince folks who want to do harm that instead they should take a nap on the floor forever.
 More importantly, in the above code it represents what happens when the threat is within a distance value of 25;
 and conversely, 'Stay Frosty,' represents what happens if a threat is not inside 25.